philip928lin/PyCHAMP/docs/source/example_SD6.rst

 Model Examples
 ##############

-Sheriden 6 Local Enhanced Management Area (SD-6 LEMA) Model
+Sheriden 6 Local Enhanced Management Area Model (SD-6 Model)
 ===========================================================

-Background of the SD-6 LEMA
+Background of the Sheriden 6 Local Enhanced Management Area (SD-6 LEMA)
-^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The SD-6 LEMA represents a grassroots initiative for groundwater management that commenced in 2012, part of the LEMA program within the High Plains Aquifer region of western Kansas.
+The SD-6 LEMA, launched in 2012, is a grassroots groundwater management initiative under the LEMA program within western Kansas's High Plains Aquifer region.
 With the objective of curtailing groundwater consumption by capping the water rights at 55 inches per unit area over a five-year period, SD-6 LEMA has completed two full cylces, first from 2013 to 2017 and subsequently from 2018 to 2022.
 Water use diminished by 33.6% in the first period and by 36.8% in the second.
-The upcoming section provides an overview of how PyCHAMP can model the complex interactions between human activities and water systems, employing SD-6 LEMA as an illustrative example, as detailed in the referenced article.
+The upcoming section provides an overview of how PyCHAMP can model the complex interactions between human activities and water systems, employing SD-6 LEMA as an illustrative example.
+The article referenced has a detailed description of the background and the study area.

 *put article citation here*

-*Note: Please refer to the article for more information on the study region and background*.

-Setting up a complete simulation of the SD-6 LEMA model
+Setting up a complete simulation of the SD-6 model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Input Data and Model Structure
 """""""""""""""""""""""""""""""

-SD-6 LEMA model, which is based on MESA 2.1.1 framework, is set up utilizing aquifer, field, well, finance, and behavior classes described within this documentation.
-To initiate and run an SD-6 LEMA simulation with each farmer managing a single well and field, the required input data are given in the table below.
+SD-6 model, which is based on Mesa 2.1.1 framework, is set up utilizing aquifer, field, well, finance, and behavior classes described within this documentation.
+The required input data to initiate and run an SD-6 LEMA simulation with each farmer managing a single well and field are given in the table below.

-.. csv-table:: Required inputs to run an SD-6 LEMA simulation
+.. csv-table:: Required inputs to run an SD-6 model simulation
    :file: dataForSimulation.csv
    :widths: auto
    :header-rows: 1